September true to its reputation on the stock market, October promises to be in a bad light, Morning meeting

 Jerome Powell said last night that resolving “tensions” between high inflation and high employment levels is the Fed’s most pressing issue.
 He thus recognizes that the central bank is caught between its two objectives of price stability and full employment.

-Bond yields are falling again, thus reflecting a “flight to quality” in favor of the least risky investments.
+Bond yields started to fall again, reflecting a “flight to quality” in favor of the least risky investments.
 The yield on the US 10-year bond eased to 1.4850% in Asia this morning, after having approached 1.56% on Wednesday.
 The price of bonds evolves inversely to yield.

-Investors are bracing for a reduction in support measures from central banks, and in particular the Fed, as fears of a slowing economy intensify amid rising inflation, strains on energy chains. supply, and energy crisis.
+Investors are bracing for a reduction in support measures from central banks, and notably the Fed, as fears of a slowing economy intensify amid rising inflation, strains on energy chains. supply, and energy crisis.

-On a macroeconomic level, the market will monitor September inflation figures in the euro zone, as well as the US household income and expenditure statistics, with particular attention to the PCE component of personal consumption expenditure, which is closely watched by the European Union.
+On the macroeconomic level, the market will monitor the September inflation figures in the euro zone, as well as the income and expenditure statistics of American households, with particular attention to the PCE component of personal consumption expenditure, closely watched by the European Union.
 Fed.

 Icade postpones the introduction of its healthcare subsidiary